Tag Archive for: humanitarian

 - Participation in the Castelnau-le-Lez Christmas market (sale of jars of cookie and muffin mixes, bee wraps, jams, crafts, Christmas cards, etc.)

-- Sale of used speech therapy games and materials to speech therapy students
+- Sale of used speech-language therapy games and equipment to speech-language pathology students

 - Launch of Lilo (a search engine that funds social and environmental projects)

-- Sale of reusable cups and tote bags by the organization
+- Sale of eco-cups and tote bags by the organization

 Why did you join the organization as an individual member?
 What does your organization offer students?

-Personally, I joined this organization to help others and contribute to a good cause.
-Plus, this experience allows me to be part of a team and see a project through from start to finish.
+Personally, I joined this organization to help others and work toward a good cause.
+In addition, this experience allows me to be part of a team and see a project through from start to finish.

-Orthofaso is a nonprofit organization dedicated to supporting an orphanage for children with multiple disabilities.
-It allows students who support us throughout the year to participate in various types of events that may interest and entertain them (trivia contests, raffles, clothing sales, improvisational theater nights, sales of used items, etc.) while helping us with our project.
+Orthofaso is a charitable organization whose goal is to provide support at an orphanage for children with multiple disabilities.
+It allows students who support us throughout the year to participate in various types of events that may interest and entertain them (trivia contests, raffles, clothing swaps, improvisational theater nights, sales of used items, etc.) while helping us with our project.

 Why and how can I join your organization?